Roethlisberger, Steelers on verge of playoffs after OT win

 The Ravens were without star quarterback Lamar Jackson, who missed a fourth straight game with an ankle injury.

+“I think last week was so much more emotional, it took it all out and just made me feel like, ‘Let’s go play,’” Roethlisberger said.
+“At no point during this game did I think, ‘Man, this is it, it’s almost over.’
+It just didn’t feel like that.”

-It looked as if this would be it for Roethlisberger when Baltimore led 10-6 and was driving in the fourth quarter, but Tyler Huntley threw an interception in the end zone.
+It looked as if this would be the end for Roethlisberger when Baltimore led 10-6 and was driving in the fourth quarter, but Tyler Huntley threw an interception in the end zone.

 After halftime, however, it became clear that Indianapolis was in real danger of losing, and suddenly the stakes in Baltimore went up.
 Pittsburgh kicked a field goal on fourth-and-2 to make it 10-6 in the third.
 Then Cameron Sutton of the Steelers intercepted Huntley in the end zone in a huge missed opportunity for the Ravens.